Salepate/Dirt/README.md

 * Define custom player commands
 * Runs a webservice and provide a Rest API (undocumented yet)

+# Unity Collection

+## Dirt.Unity.Logger

+Unity implementation for the logger

+_Hard reference to UnityEngine.dll in .csproj (will be fixed someday)_

 # Mud Collection

 ## Mud (Common)